Mrwnlflt/rp_EPICS/README.md

 # Automatic booting of IOC

 The shell script `rpstartup` provides an automated method for launching the IOC in a screen terminal on RedPitaya startup.
-The `rc.online` file in the `/etc` directory should be modified to include the following line of code:
+The `rc.local` file in the `/etc` directory should be modified to include the following line of code:

 `/bin/bash /root/redpitaya-epics/rpstartup`

 where `/root/redpitaya-epics` should be changed to the directory that stores the rpstartup script.

-Additionally, it may be necessary to run the command `systemctl start rc-online.service`.
+Additionally, it may be necessary to run the command `systemctl start rc-local.service`.

 # Test Program